redisson/redisson/docs/configuration.md

 RLock object watchdog timeout in milliseconds.
 This parameter is only used if an RLock object is acquired without the `leaseTimeout` parameter.
 The lock expires after `lockWatchdogTimeout` if the watchdog didn’t extend it to the next `lockWatchdogTimeout` time interval.
 This prevents infinity-locked locks due to a Redisson client crash, or any other reason why a lock can’t be released properly.

+**lockWatchdogBatchSize**

+Default value: `100`

+Amount of locks used by a single lock watchdog execution.
+This parameter is only used if lock has been acquired without leaseTimeout parameter definition.

 **checkLockSyncedSlaves**
 Default value: `true`